AgathiyanChe/Basics-BigData/Readme.md

 # Notes
-These notes try to show the most basic command lines that I use in my daily work with Hadoop environment.
+notes with basic command lines that some concepts.

 **Table of Content**